 PEOs operate by forming a strategic relationship with businesses, wherein they take on specific HR responsibilities.
 The PEO typically handles the various HR-related tasks using its systems and expertise, which can offer economies of scale and access to a broader range of HR resources and benefits.

-The PEO model not only allows businesses to offload the administrative burden of HR tasks, enabling them to focus on core activities and growth, but also empowers them to offer Fortune 500 level benefits to their employees.
+The benefits of PEO not only allows businesses to offload the administrative burden of HR tasks, enabling them to focus on core activities and growth, but also empowers them to offer Fortune 500 level benefits to their employees.
 This capability is a significant asset in attracting and retaining top talent.
 This relationship is particularly beneficial for small to medium-sized businesses, which may not have the resources to manage these functions in-house or offer such high-level benefits independently.

 What is an ASO (Administrative Services Organization)?